Do you suffer from painful, unsightly varicose veins? If so, you might be interested in learning more about Endovenous Laser Treatment (EVLT).

 - Is the cost of the treatment covered by insurance?

-Recovery from an EVLT procedure is generally trouble free.
-You will be encouraged to walk as much as you can the first three days after your procedure.
+Recovery from an Endovenous Laser Treatment is generally trouble-free.
+You will be encouraged to walk as much as you can during the first three days after your procedure.
 This is to boost circulation, prevent blood clot formation, and reduce swelling during recovery.
 Normal discomfort in your legs may occur as tenderness, tightening, swelling, burning, and redness — but this should only be temporary.

 At-Home Care Following Laser Vein Treatment

-After laser vein treatment, your health care provider may recommend the following ongoing care strategies to ensure a complete recovery:
+After Endovenous Laser Treatment, your health care provider may recommend the following ongoing care strategies to ensure a complete recovery:

-Walking and exercise — You can resume daily activities immediately, but avoid standing for long periods of time, air travel, and strenuous physical exercise for two weeks.
-Try to walk as much as you can during the first three days after treatment.
-Walking 10 to 15 minutes every hour during the day can promote rapid healing.
+Walking and exercise: You can resume daily activities immediately, but avoid standing for long periods of time, air travel, and strenuous physical exercise for two weeks.
+Try to walk as much as you can during the first three days after treatment, but avoid going on long hikes.
+Instead, focus on short, frequent walking sessions.
+Walking 10 to 15 minutes every hour can promote rapid healing.

-Bathing — It’s imperative to care for the catheter insertion site as directed and keep it out of contact with water for 48 hours.
+Bathing: It’s imperative to care for the catheter insertion site as directed and keep it completely dry for 48 hours.
 Avoid soaking in bathtubs, hot tubs, and pools for seven to 10 days following the procedure.
 This can help reduce the risk of infection and keep the veins in your leg from dilating.
 After your treatment, be sure to wait at least 24 hours before showering.

 Our specialists will recommend scheduling a follow-up appointment within a week of EVLT to assess the progress of your treatment.
 Contact your health care provider immediately if you experience any of the following: